vaibhav3002/artikcloud-objc/README.md

 ## Requirements

+The Objective C SDK requires [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to be installed.
-The API client library requires ARC (Automatic Reference Counting) to be enabled in your Xcode project.
+The SDK also requires ARC (Automatic Reference Counting) to be enabled in your Xcode project.

 ## Installation